hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 keybind", otherwise passing from a different XWayland app may not work.

 It works flawlessly with all native Wayland applications though.

-_Side note_: **OBS** on Wayland really dislikes keybinds with modifiers.
-If they don't work, try removing mods and binding them to e.g. <key>F1</key>.
-Combining this with a submap should yield neat and usable results.
 {{< /hint >}}

 ## DBus Global Shortcuts

 Some applications may already support the GlobalShortcuts portal in xdg-desktop-portal.

 If that's the case, then it's recommended to use this method instead of `pass`.